 It is only when Chuck rejects the cardinal rule, beginning in 3.09 Beard, by admitting his feelings for Sarah, that things can change.
 But, in order for him to reject the cardinal rule, two things need to happen.
 First, he needs to try and live by it (end of 3.02 through 3.08), and then, once he rejects it, he needs to learn how to control his feelings so that they won’t interfere with the mission, which happens in 3.10 Tic Tac during his heart-to-heart conversation with Sarah.

 Only then are Chuck and Sarah ready to be together as spies because they subscribe to a new cardinal rule—spies can fall in love as long as they can control their feelings.
+This is made official by a reluctant Beckman at the end of 3.14 Honeymooners.
 And 3.15 Role Models adds another piece to this new cardinal rule—never betray your partner, your partner comes first—on which Chuck and Sarah coach “their coaches” the Turners.
 Basically, in an ironic turn of events, Chuck and Sarah coach their coaches the Turners and turn into their role models.

 And with this new cardinal rule, spies can be in love, and season-5 Sarah will even coach Casey and Gertrude on it.
 She and Chuck will be their role models.